dulnan/nuxt-multi-cache/docs/features/route-cache.md

 The reason for this decision is that there are basically infinite possibilities to alter the query string.
-This would be an easy way to quickly crash the app by putting hundres of thousands of pages into the cache.
+This would be an easy way to quickly crash the app by putting hundreds of thousands of pages into the cache.

 :::